Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Simulation model

+As mentioned in the previous section, we adopt the LF-DEM~\cite{Mari15}.
+Such a simplification, whereby we ignore long-range hydrodynamic interactions, may be justified in relatively dense suspensions.

-{\it Langevin model.}--- We consider $N$ monodisperse frictionless soft particles (each particle of mass $m$ and diameter $d$), which are suspended in a fluid and are confined in a three-dimensional cubic box with the linear size $L$.
-We assume that the contact force between particles is described by the harmonic potential
+We consider $N$ monodisperse frictionless soft particles (each particle of mass $m$ and diameter $d$), suspended in a fluid and confined within a three-dimensional cubic box with linear size $L$.
+We assume that the harmonic potential describes the contact force between particles

-where $r$ is the inter-particle distance and $\varepsilon$ is the energy scale to characterize the repulsive interaction, and $\Theta(x)$, defined as $\Theta(x)=1$ ($x\ge 0$) and $0$ ($x<0$) is the step function.
-Although clustering effects caused by attractive interactions between particles cannot be ignored in realistic situations, such effects are suppressed if particles are charged~\cite{Derjaguin41,Verwey,Israelachvili}.
-Moreover, particles are also prevented from clustering if the temperature is high enough~\cite{Kawasaki14,Hayakawa19,Bossis89,Mari15}.
+where $r$ is the inter-particle distance, $\varepsilon$ is the energy scale to characterize the repulsive interaction, and $\Theta(x)$, defined as $\Theta(x)=1$ ($x\ge 0$) and $0$ ($x<0$) is the step function.
+Although clustering effects caused by attractive interactions between particles cannot be ignored in realistic situations, such effects are suppressed if particles are charged~\cite{Derjaguin41,Israelachvili}.
+Moreover, particles are also prevented from clustering if the temperature is sufficiently high~\cite{Hayakawa19}.